amilankovich-slab/swarmros-release/README.md

-## swarmros (kinetic) - 0.3.1-2
+## swarmros (kinetic) - 0.3.1-4

-The packages in the `swarmros` repository were released into the `kinetic` distro by running `/usr/bin/bloom-release --rosdistro kinetic --track kinetic swarmros --edit` on `Thu, 21 Nov 2019 11:35:47 -0000`
+The packages in the `swarmros` repository were released into the `kinetic` distro by running `/usr/bin/bloom-release --rosdistro kinetic --track kinetic swarmros --edit` on `Thu, 06 Feb 2020 09:35:47 -0000`

 The `swarmros` package was released.